Jeremiahm33/node_financial/README.md

 5) How could this assignment be improved?

   The only thing I could say to "adjust" this assignment is maybe spread out the implementation of so many new tools and computer languages.
 It took me quite a bit to get with it as far as the large amount of new utensils we were using.
 In no way could you improve it because I really appreciated the time to actually learn and not kamikaze my grade due to slower skills.
 Thank you.

+I tried to upload the screenshots here without success.
+I turned them in a word .doc file so hope that is what I was supposed to do.

+   Thank you!